pankajpuri/spalkTechTest/README.md

 - Navigate to mpegts-Parser-API-Node

+ - files folder contains test files and their outputs.
+ - models content `mpegts-parser.js` which takes mpeg stream file and extract PacketIDs if available else throws back the error with packets and offsets.
+ - routers folder content `mpegts-parser.js` which handle the route operation and send back the response.
+ - tests folder contain test file `mpegts-parser.test` which has two unit tests in it.

 - Install NPM packages

  `npm install`

- - files folder contains test files and their outputs
- - models content mpegts-parser.js which takes mpegts

 - To run the test file type
  `npm test`